Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Convergence analysis

-Next we prove that the loss \eqref{eq: loss} can be small if we can find the model parameter $\theta$ such that the corresponding option price is close to the market price and the approximation capability of NNs is high.
-NNs are suitable to approximate random functions; See \cite[Proposition 4.2]{bayer2022pricing} for details.
-First we recall the $L^2$-regularity of the pair $(Z, \tilde{Z})$:
+Next, we demonstrate that the loss \eqref{eq: loss_2} can be arbitarily small given a suitable set of model parameters and the random function approximation capability of neural networks (see \cite[Proposition 4.2]{bayer2022pricing} for details).
+We denote the $L^2$-regularity of the pair $(Z, \tilde{Z})$ as follows: